An American Pickle: Plot

 Ben challenges Herschel to post his outdated thoughts on Twitter.
-With the help of his intern, Herschel begins tweeting controversial statements.
+With the help of his intern, he begins tweeting controversial statements.
 While initially met with protests and boycotts, Herschel is then seen as an icon of free speech and empowerment.
-Herschel is courted by the media who turn him into iconoclastic hero, although Herschel still doesn't fully understand the modern world.
-During a televised interview program, Ben shows up in disguise and during the question-and-answer session, he asks him his thoughts on controversial subjects knowing Herschel will blurt out something inadvertently offensive, as usual.
+He is courted by the media who turn him into an iconoclastic hero, although Herschel still does not fully understand the modern world.

+During a televised interview program, Ben shows up in disguise and during the question-and-answer session, is asked his thoughts on controversial subjects knowing Herschel will blurt out something inadvertently offensive, as usual.
 Sure enough, Herschel's rant causes a public backlash.
-Now despised, the government investigates his citizenship status and attempts to deport him after his immigration files can not be located.
+Now despised, the government investigates his citizenship status and attempts to deport Herschel after his immigration files cannot be located.

-Herschel arrives at Ben's apartment, and Ben reluctantly agrees to help him get to the Canadian border.
-Through this, Ben and Herschel begin to reconcile their relationship.
+Herschel arrives at Ben's apartment, who reluctantly agrees to help him get to the Canadian border.
+Through this, the men begin to mend their relationship.
 Herschel states that he is disappointed that Ben is more committed to his app than his family's legacy.
 Ben admits that he tried to sabotage Herschel's business.
-In his anger, Herschel strikes Ben, steals his backpack and clothes, shaves his beard and escapes posing as Ben.
+In his anger, Herschel strikes him, steals his backpack and clothes, shaves his beard and escapes posing as Ben.

-Due to their striking resemblance, Herschel turns in Ben to the police and falsely identifies him as Herschel.
-The real Ben is put on trial and fails to convince the judge that he is in fact Ben and Herschel has taken him place.
-Ben is then deported and sent to village where Hershel was born.
+Due to their striking resemblance, Herschel turns Ben in to the police and falsely identifies him as Herschel.
+The real Ben is put on trial and fails to convince the judge that he is in fact Ben and Herschel has taken his place.
+He is then deported and sent to the village where Herschel was born.

 In Ben's apartment, Herschel discovers that the app's name, "Boop Bop", was actually from an old childhood drawing Ben made for his parents.
 Herschel realizes that the app he derided was really Ben's way of memorializing his late parents.
-Feeling responsible for Ben, Herschel travels back to his former shtetl where he finds Ben homeless and taken in by kind strangers in a local synagogue.
+Feeling responsible for Ben, Herschel travels back to his former shtetl where he finds him homeless and taken in by kind strangers in a local synagogue.
 They reconcile, and some time later return to Brooklyn, with plans to start a business together developing a pickle-selling website.